hardhats/vista-install-docs/New/InitializeVistA.rst

     COMMAND:                                       Press <PF1>H for help</code></div>

-Once that is done, save and exit the ScreenMan form via the COMMAND box and then answer the final questions regarding access letters, security keys and mail groups.
+Once that is done, save and exit the Screenman form via the COMMAND box and then answer the final questions regarding access letters, security keys and mail groups.
 For security keys, there are two we need to add: ORES and PROVIDER.